felixendres/rgbdslam_v2/README.md

 # Further Help ##################################################################
+The compilation may take a lot of memory, particularly if the environment variable
+$ROS_PARALLEL_JOBS is set.

 If you are located in Germany and get errors loading the saved ply files into meshlab, try switching to U.S. locale or replace the decimal point with a